aksh-sood/terraform-modules/aws/README.md

 ##### [KMS](./aws/modules/kms/)

-The KMS module creates a KMS key are that is used for default EBS encryption and node EBS volume encryption with alias as `generic-cmk-{environment}` .
+The KMS module creates a KMS key are that is used for default EBS encryption and node EBS volume encryption with alias as `generic-cmk-{environment}-{region}` .

 ##### [VPN-ENDPOINT](./aws/modules/vpn-endpoint/)